NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Examples/Task/Task-FollowupRecommendationReport-Example.page.md

 ## {{page-title}}

-Example of a Task created by a filler organization upon completion of a test.
+Example of a Task represented a recommneded action to be taken as a consequence of a genomic test, created by a filler organization upon completion of a test, attached to a diagnostic report.

 {{page:Home-Examples-ExamplesTemplate}}